 You can access the Housing Draw website by following this link.

 For students who are unsuccessful in the on-campus housing draw, the University has created a website to assist students in finding off-campus housing.
 The site also contains other resources with links to other sites related to housing (avaible under the “Other Resources” menu item).
-In August 2014 the GSG conducted a survey of where graduate students live off campus.
-You can find a map with locations where students live as part of the Survey Results.
 Also see Tiger Trade, where many students post sublet information.

 The GSG and each of the residential policy committees meet regularly with the Housing Office and the Graduate School to discuss housing policies and procedures including the draw.
 Interested students should email the gsg to join the GSG Housing Committee.